Meezus510/solana-signal-trader/README.md

 # Solana Signal Trader

-A two-component Solana trading system built in Python:

-- **Paper trader** — ingests token signals from a Telegram channel via a user account (Telethon), fetches real-time prices from Birdeye, and runs a TP / trailing-stop strategy against a mock portfolio with zero on-chain risk.
+Algorithmic trading bot for Solana tokens.
+Ingests token signals from a Telegram channel, fetches real-time prices from Birdeye, and executes a take-profit / trailing-stop strategy via Jupiter.

-- **Live execution webhook** — a Quart HTTP server that receives buy/sell signals and executes market swaps + limit orders on-chain via Jupiter.
+Currently running in **paper mode** for strategy validation — live on-chain execution is wired and ready to activate by swapping `PaperExchange` for `JupiterSwapExecutor`.

 ---